Certificate III In Plumbing

 Scholarships

 Annual scholarships may be available to eligible students suffering financial hardship through the Caroline Chisholm Education Foundation.
-Find out more about the scholarships, which to date have supported more than 150 students with grants ranging from a few hundred dollars to a few thousand, depending on circumstance and the area of study.
+Find out more about the scholarships.

 Government-subsidised training

-Check here to see if you are eligible for government-subsidised training.
 Training to eligible students is delivered with Victorian and Commonwealth funding.
 Students with a disability are encouraged to apply for this course using Skills First funding.
+See eligiblity requirements for government-subsidised training.

 Please note: Students may be required to undertake an assessment of their literacy and numeracy as part of their application process.